- Housing and Residence Life Handbook

 There are opportunities during the academic year (Fall Semester/Spring Semester) where students may request to change rooms and/or roommates.
-No resident shall be granted permission to change his/her room assignment without authorization from the Assignment Coordinator in the Housing Office and coordination with the University Resident Administrator.
-A student obtains a Room Change Request Form from the main housing office in the UC Annex.
+No resident shall be granted permission to change his/her room assignment without authorization from the Assignment Coordinator in the Housing Office and coordination with the University Community Director.
+A student obtains a Room Change Request Form from the main housing office.
 Students who do not return the room key within 24 hours from the room they are vacate will be required to pay the lock replacement fee.
 There is a grace period at the beginning of the semester before a room change will be made.
 This is to allow time for roommates to make a good faith effort to resolve differences and for the university to assess housing needs.

 The room change period established for fall semester begins Wednesday, August 27th, and concludes Thursday, August 28th.
 The period established for spring semester begins Wednesday, January 28 and concludes Thursday, January 29.

-Students desiring to change rooms/roommates after the room change period has ended must meet with their respective University Resident Administrator and participate in a mediation process.
+Students desiring to change rooms/roommates after the room change period has ended must meet with their respective University Community Director and participate in a mediation process.
 Any student who changes rooms without prior approval will be imposed a $25 fee.

 Approved requests at the conclusion of the fall semester must be completed prior to student leaving campus for the semester break.

 The University reserves the right to consolidate rooms to ensure full capacity when vacancies occur and may move students to another room when such consolidation becomes necessary.
 Requests to honor specific roommate/room/hall assignments are not guaranteed.Residents whose roommate did not enroll for the semester must adhere to the consolidation policy.